Sinuous bamboo bell

 Breath turned sonic

-Welcome, I’m a shakuhachi teacher and craftsman, inventor of the Bell Shakuhachi, and author of Your Shakuhachi Journey.
-As a teacher, I pass down the honkyoku pieces which were composed by the Komuso monks and their successors.
-As for my journey, it began when I started crafting bamboo flutes in my teens as a complement to my meditation practice.
-The shakuhachi was the first instrument that I studied under a teacher, and I never looked back.
-Over the years since, I’ve helped people around the world to enjoy this wonderful instrument as I continue to explore its seemingly inexhaustible depths for myself.
+Jon Kypros is a shakuhachi teacher and crafts-person.
+He’s the inventor of the Bell Shakuhachi and the author of Your Shakuhachi Journey.
+As a teacher, Jon passes down the honkyoku which originate from the Komuso monks.
+Over the years, Jon has helped countless people around the world to enjoy this wonderful instrument while continuing to explore its seemingly inexhaustible depths for himself.

-The name of my site, and of the Bell shakuhachi, comes from the honkyoku Reibo (鈴慕) which translates as “yearning for/missing the bell”.
-In this case, the bell is that of the monk Fuké (Puhua c.
+The name of this website, and of the Bell shakuhachi, comes from the honkyoku Reibo (鈴慕) which translates as “yearning for or missing the bell”.
+In this case, the bell is that of the Chan monk Fuké (Puhua c.
 770-840~60 AD).
-Legend has it, he would ring his bell in the village as a call to awakening, not unlike Diogenes of Sinope (c.
-404-323 BCE) who would hold his lantern up to the faces of villagers in broad daylight in search of anthropon zito, a “human being”.
-Fuké’s bell has come to symbolize his teaching or “pointing”, enlightenment, or the nature of our consciousness.
-The Komuso monks expressed this in the saying ichi-on jobutsu, which means, “one sound, Buddahood”.
-Serendipitously, the shape of the root end of the shakuhachi also resembles a bell.
+Legend has it, he would ring his bell in the village as a call to enlightenment or awakening.
+The Komuso monks expressed this in their saying ichi-on jobutsu, which means, “one sound, Buddahood”.
+Serendipitously, the shape of the root-end of the shakuhachi also resembles a bell.